Design Honors Project Option

 Undergraduate Honors Program in Design

-Undergraduate Design majors who meet university requirements and successfully complete the application process can complete 194HA (3 units) and 194HB (3 units) in order to be eligible for high honors or highest honors upon graduation from UC Davis.
+Undergraduate Design majors who meet College of Letters and Science GPA requirements and successfully complete the application process can complete 194HA (3 units) and 194HB (3 units) in order to be eligible for high honors or highest honors upon graduation from UC Davis.
 The courses are graded using deferred grading where students receive a grade only at the completion of the project after 6 units of work.

 All students who meet the university criteria are eligible to apply.
-The enrollment cap is five students per year.
 Honor project proposals are due according to when the student will graduate.